Presence = Performance?

-But for many tasks that are done on the computer, the stay in the office is often nothing more than pure presentativeness: one hangs in front of the computer and pretends to work.
-In reality, you've just got a creative hole, licking his aching tooth, wondering which dress you're putting on the party next week - or anything nonsensical.
+But for many tasks that are done on the computer, staying in the office is often nothing more than pure presentationalism: You hang in front of the computer and pretend to be working.
+In reality, however, you just have a creative hole, lick your sore tooth, think about which dress to wear to the party next week - or something else nonsensical.

 Sometimes one would actually have to do more importantly: to bring the children to the uncle doctor (about the difficulties of working mothers I have already reported yesterday) or to bully with the bureaucracy for example.
 The concentration is then equal to zero, because one is with the head eh somewhere else.
 What does it really mean?

 Organized instead of lazy